Model-Based Diffusion Sampling for Predictive Control in Offline Decision Making

 where $\alpha_k$ and $\sigma_k$ are functions of $\beta_k$.
 Starting from Gaussian noise, clean trajectories are recovered by sampling from this reverse distribution.
 In practice, the score function is not estimated directly but learned implicitly through a \emph{noise prediction} objective.
 A trajectory $\tau$ is corrupted into $\tau^k$ by adding Gaussian noise $\epsilon \sim \mathcal{N}(0,I)$.
 A neural network $\epsilon_\theta$ is trained to recover this injected noise:

-This objective reduces to scaled score matching, ensuring that $\epsilon_\theta$ implicitly learns the score function.
+which reduces to score matching under a simple reparameterization, ensuring that $\epsilon_\theta$ learns the score function.

-\paragraph{Conditional generation.} In many applications, reproducing typical trajectories is not sufficient: we often require rollouts that achieve high return and respect constraints.
+\paragraph{Conditional generation.} In many applications, reproducing typical trajectories is not sufficient: we often require rollouts that are task-aligned.
 This motivates \emph{conditional trajectory generation}, where the model learns $p_\theta(\tau \mid x_0,y)$ for some condition $y(\tau)$, such as a target return or cost budget.
 A practical mechanism for enforcing such conditions is \emph{classifier-free guidance}~\citep{ho2022classifier}, which combines unconditional and conditional noise predictors:

-where $\emptyset$ denotes a fixed null input value for the condition and $\omega>0$ controls the guidance strength.
+where $\emptyset$ denotes a fixed null input token for the condition and $\omega>0$ controls the guidance strength.
 This yields trajectory samples aligned with task objectives while retaining coverage of the dataset.
 To train both pathways in a single model, one uses \emph{conditional dropout}: the condition $y(\tau)$ is randomly masked with probability $p$, controlled by a Bernoulli variable $\beta$:

-Here $\beta=1$ masks the condition, training both a conditional and unconditional predictor simultaneously.
-At inference, the two are recombined via classifier-free guidance (see eq.~\eqref{eq:cfg}).
+Here $\beta=0$ masks the condition and sets it to null token $\emptyset$.
+This allows training both a conditional and unconditional predictor simultaneously.
+At inference, the two are recombined via classifier-free guidance (CFG) as in eq.~\eqref{eq:cfg}.